mikaku/Fiwix/README.md

 ----------
 You can proceed to install [FiwixOS](https://www.fiwix.org/downloads.html) on a hard disk either by booting from the CD-ROM or from a floppy.
 If you chosen the latter, you will also need the Installation CD-ROM inserted in order to install the packages that form all the system environment.

-Let the system boot either from the CD-ROM or floppy and, when you are ready, just type `install.sh`.
+Let the system boot and when you are ready, just type `install.sh`.

 The minimal hardware requirements are as follows: